HailD/helm-charts/charts/provider/README.md

 ## Prerequisites

-Before deploying the provider chart you'll need to do two imporatnt things:
+Before deploying the provider chart you'll need to do two important things:

 * Create wallet and export it, or export an existing one
 * Create configuration for the provider